All Masses should be offered with reverence, but sadly, they just aren't

 A “Reverent" Holy Catholic Mass Explained

-We were at Mass in one of the Mission Churches founded by St. Junipero Sera.
-It was a beautiful Church with incredible art from hundreds of years ago.
+We were at Mass in one of the Mission Churches founded by St. Junipero Serra.
+It was a beautiful church with incredible art from hundreds of years ago.
 The priest began the Prayers of the Faithful and said, "Please mention your prayer intentions so we can offer them to God".

-One person said, "For my uncle, let us prayer to the Lord."
+One person behind us said, "For my uncle, let us pray to the Lord."

 Another yelled out, "For my pregnant friend, let us pray to the Lord."

-Then a women shouted, "In the words of the great Mahatma Ghandi, 'Earth provides enough to satisfy everyone's needs, but not everyone's greed', may there be a spirit of peace and unity in our environment and in the hearts of all, let us pray to the Lord"
+Then a woman shouted, "In the words of the great Mahatma Gandhi, 'Earth provides enough to satisfy everyone's needs, but not everyone's greed', may there be a spirit of peace and unity in our environment and in the hearts of all, let us pray to the Lord."

-Is shouting across the church, allowing a pantheistic quotation, and permitting a free for all, appropriate in the presence of Jesus Christ in the Eucharist, let alone, during Holy Mass?
+Now we like Gandhi as much as the next guy, but is shouting across the church and permitting a free for all, appropriate in the presence of Jesus Christ during Holy Mass?

-Sadly, that was not the first time we have been subjected to a Prayers of the Faithful free for all.
+Sadly, this was not the first time we had been subjected to a Prayers of the Faithful free for all.

 What does reverence mean for you?